 Step Action 1 Is there sufficient information to work out the actual amount of maintenance income for the income year without regard to an estimate?
 If NO then the actual maintenance income cannot be calculated.
-If YES go to step 2 2 To work out the actual maintenance income for the income year: Assume that the student is an FTB child of the parent for the year; and Only take into account maintenance income received in relation to the student; and In working out whether maintenance income is received in relation to the student, have regard to the considerations that would apply under the Family Assistance Act - see Family Assistance Guide 3.1.7 Maintenance Income Test.
-This amount is the actual maintenance income for the income year.
+If YES go to step 2 Ī 2 To work out the actual maintenance income for the income year: Assume that the student is an FTB child of the parent for the year; and Only take into account maintenance income received in relation to the student; and regard to the considerations that would apply under the Family Assistance Act - see This amount is the actual maintenance income for the income year.